 Lactating women may be unsure about their dietary choices because whatever they eat will be shared with their infants.
 One such doubt is whether or not to eat pineapple during breastfeeding.

-Pineapple is a hydrating fruit containing several vital nutrients, dietary fiber, and bioactive compounds that help maintain long-term health (1).
-Several of these nutritional components can pass into breast milk and benefit the baby as well.
-But since pineapple is acidic, it’s believed to cause diaper rash in sensitive breastfed babies.
-It leaves several mothers wondering if they should eat pineapple when breastfeeding.
+Pineapple is a hydrating fruit that contains several essential nutrients, dietary fiber, and bioactive components that support long-term health (1).
+Most of these nutrients can be passed through breast milk and could help the baby too.
+But pineapple is acidic and can cause diaper rash in breastfeeding babies.

 Can Nursing Mothers Eat Pineapple?